Beneficial ownership: International standards

 Determining beneficial ownership information is a requirement of the 4th AML Directive in Europe and different jurisdictions are passing enabling laws to enforce reporting requirements.
-In the US, similar beneficial ownership disclosures are a part of the FinCEN Customer Due Diligence Final Rule effective from May 11, 2018.
+In the US, similar beneficial ownership disclosures are a part of the FinCEN Customer Due Diligence Final Rule beginning May 2018.

 The Beneficial Ownership Data Standard (BODS) has been developed to serve as a conceptual and practical framework for collecting and publishing beneficial ownership data, and enabling the resulting data to be interoperable, more easily reused, and higher quality.
 A beneficial owner of a Company must be an individual at all times.
 BODS provides a specification for modelling and publishing information on the beneficial ownership and control of companies.
 It was created by OpenOwnership, and is provided under an open license for re-use.
 OpenOwnership is supporting the development of the standard; however, the standard retains its own independent governance through the working group of international experts.